That’s my kind of bowl. Leafy greens + rice (carbs!) + this freakin’ good peanut tempeh. Introducing Sesame & Peanut Tempeh Skewers!

 For the peanut sauce, I used crunchy peanut butter because that’s how I like mine, crunchy.
 Peanut butter is mixed with more toasted sesame oil, lime juice, coconut milk, maple syrup, and chili paste.
 For the chili paste, I went with Sambal Oelek, which has a subtle touch of vinegar and is usually less garlicky than sriracha.
 You can use sriracha if you prefer.

-Now regarding the tempeh, I recommend you get the best quality you can find.
-From my experience, some brands have a very strong flavor, some are bitter while others have a pleasant, delicate flavor.
-If your tempeh is on the bitter side, steam it or simmer in boiling water for 10-15 minutes before marinading it, it usually helps get rid of the bitterness.
+Now, regarding the tempeh, I recommend you get the best quality you can find.
+From my experience, some brands have a very strong flavor.
+Some are bitter, while others have a pleasant, delicate flavor.
+If your tempeh is on the bitter side, steam it or simmer in boiling water for 10-15 minutes before marinating it; it usually helps get rid of the bitterness.

-Personally, most of the time I make mine.
+Personally, most of the time, I make mine.
 It’s cheaper and tastes a lot better, trust me!
-If you have never tried making tempeh, don’t be scared, it’s not that complicated.
+If you have never tried making tempeh, don’t worry, it’s not that complicated.
 I have a recipe for chickpea tempeh and plan to release another recipe to make it in the Instant Pot.